Bellingham, Washington: Sports

+Bellingham has been the home of several minor league sports teams that competed in regional competitions.
+The Northwest League, a short-season baseball league, awarded an expansion franchise to the city in 1973.
+The team was known as the Bellingham Dodgers for four seasons until they became affiliated with the Seattle Mariners and were renamed to the Bellingham Mariners.
+They were briefly renamed to the Bellingham Giants from 1995 to 1996 and relocated to Keizer, Oregon, due to the lack of a suitable stadium.
+Future Hall of Famer Ken Griffey Jr. began his professional career with Bellingham Mariners in 1987.
+A collegiate baseball team, the Bellingham Bells, were founded in 1999 and play in the West Coast League.

+The city's first minor league football team was the Bellingham Buttercups, who played for two seasons from 1930 to 1931.
+The Bellingham Bulldogs were established in 2008 and played for several years in various leagues until they suspended operations in 2017.
+The Whatcom County Vikings, named for the defunct college football program at WWU, began play in 2025.

-The people of Bellingham pursue a diverse range of amateur sports, with skiing and snowboarding at the Mount Baker Ski Area popular in the winter and kayaking and cycling in the summer.
-Mt.
-Baker claims a world record for seasonal snowfall, with 1140 in recorded in the 1998–1999 season.
+Bellingham is located near the Mount Baker Ski Area, which offers skiing and snowboarding in the winter and kayaking and cycling in the summer.
+The ski area claims a world record for seasonal snowfall, with 1140 in recorded in the 1998–1999 season.

 Western Washington University is home to NCAA Division II National Women's Rowing Champions.
-The Lady Vikings became Western's very first NCAA champion team in 2005 and won again in 2006, 2007, 2008, 2009, and 2011.
+The Lady Vikings became Western's first NCAA champion team in 2005 and won again in 2006, 2007, 2008, 2009, 2010, 2011, 2017, and 2024, as well as winning two national championship titles at the National Collegiate Rowing Championships in 1984 and 1996 before the NCAA began holding women's rowing championships in 2002.
 The 2011-2012 Western Men's Basketball team won the NCAA Division II National Championship.
 In 2016, the nationally ranked Western Women's Soccer Team won the NCAA Division II National Championship.
 Western Washington University also operates a collegiate road cycling program that took top-5 positions nationwide at the 2006 nationals.

-Future Hall of Famer Ken Griffey Jr. began his professional career with the short-season class A Bellingham Mariners of the Northwest League in 1987.